Australia-listed Sezzle seeks U.S. IPO amid 'buy now, pay later' boom

 BNPL firms have seen furious growth over the last year as more young people shop online and turn away from traditional means of credit to pay for purchases.

-Australian BNPL bellwether Afterpay (APT.AX) said last week it was exploring a U.S. listing after North America became its biggest market, while Swedish payments firm Klarna is also widely rumoured to be considering a listing. read more
+Australian BNPL bellwether Afterpay said last week it was exploring a U.S. listing after North America became its biggest market, while Swedish payments firm Klarna is also widely rumoured to be considering a listing.

 U.S.-based Sezzle said it intends to file a registration statement with the U.S. Securities and Exchange Commission for a proposed initial public offering of its common stock.